OpenCSGs/csghub-server/README_en.md

 - Tracking of model and dataset activity data, such as downloads and likes volume

 ## Demo
-To help you better understand the features and usage of `CSGHub Server`, we have recorded a series of demonstration videos.
-These videos will quickly introduce you to the main features and operating steps of the project.
+In order to help users to quickly understand the features and usage of CSGHub, we have recorded a demo video.
+You can watch this video to get a quick understanding of the main features and operation procedures of this program.

-- Web GUI features demo: Demo Video
+- CSGHub Demo video is as blew，you can also check it at [YouTube](https://www.youtube.com/watch?v=SFDISpqowXs) or [Bilibili](https://www.bilibili.com/video/BV12T4y187bv/)
-- Git operations demo: Demo Video
+<video width="658" height="432" src="https://github-production-user-asset-6210df.s3.amazonaws.com/3232817/296556812-205d07f2-de9d-4a7f-b3f5-83514a71453e.mp4"></video>

-Please visit the [OpenCSG website](https://portal.opencsg.com/) to experience the powerful management features.
+Please visit the [OpenCSG website](https://portal.opencsg.com/models) to experience the powerful management features.
 The "Developer" module is for LLM model and dataset.

 ## Quick Start
 > System resource requirements: 4c CPU/8GB memory